eineki/FormWizard/README.md

    the order matters if createControlArea is *true*.
 Recognized buttons are reset, backward, forward and submit, use should be clear
  - *controls* is an object containing configuration directives.
 It is aimed to configure the aspect of the various wizard buttons.
 It has four properties: submit, forward, backward and reset.
+ - *currentPageClassPrefix* is the prefix to be used for marking the wizard container with a class describing the page displayed in order to give a css hook to fulfill dedicated (presentation?) tasks when the wizard flow reach specific pages.
+An example can be hide and display the control buttons with css rules.

 	The properties share a common structure: it comprehends a *title* (used if the plugin have to create the button) and *hook* a class used by the plugin to find the different buttons and attach to them the correct behaviour.
 Defaults are listed in the code below: